ghga-de/milestones-docs/49-jackal/technical_specification.md

 ### Included/Required:
-I. re-implement the entire LinkML-based model in schemapack II. autogeneration of mermaid-based ER diagrams from a schemapack specs III. autogenerate documentation from schemapack specs IV. transpile schemapack-based models to a spreadsheet representation
+I. Re-implement the entire LinkML-based model in schemapack II.
+Autogeneration of mermaid-based ER diagrams from a schemapack specs III.
+Autogenerate documentation from schemapack specs IV.
+Transpile schemapack-based models to a spreadsheet representation

 ## Implementation Details:
 ### I. Schemapack-based re-implementation of the Metadata Model: